Misdiagnosis Attorney Fulton Maryland

 To prove medical malpractice in a case of misdiagnosis, the plaintiff needs to show a doctor in a similar specialty, with similar training, and under the same circumstances would not have made the error in diagnosis that defendant did.
 Practically, this means proving either that the defendant did not consider the correct diagnosis at all during his or her differential diagnosis procedure, but a reasonably competent doctor would have, or the defendant considered the correct diagnosis but dismissed it due to failure to perform appropriate tests, ask appropriate questions, or find evidence of it some other way.

-Columbia Misdiagnosis Attorneys
+Fulton Misdiagnosis Attorneys

 If you have suffered from an improperly diagnosed medical condition, the misdiagnosis lawyers at Discepolo Firm law firm want to help.
 We trust doctors with our lives, and we must hold them to reasonable standards of care for the safety of us all.
 We have over a decade and half of experience resolving many types of medical malpractice cases, including those dealing with misdiagnoses.